I studied at Trinity College, Cambridge University and St Bartholomew's Hospital Medical College, graduating in 1998.

 Having spent a large part of my training in the field of hip and knee surgery I was appointed senior fellow in hip and knee surgery at the Mater Hospital, Sydney.
 During this time I was able to gain highly specialised experience in the latest techniques in hip and knee replacement surgery including robotic surgery, partial knee replacement and patient specific instruments.
 I published and presented worldwide on these techniques as well as on the optimum materials used in replacement surgery.

-I now specialise in hip and knee replacement surgery as well as trauma and sports injuries to the hip and knee.
-I receive referrals from surgeons when hip and knee replacements fail and require revision and have particular experience in revision surgery related to different artificial bearing surfaces.
+I specialise in hip and knee replacement surgery as well as trauma and sports injuries to the hip and knee.
+I perform 250 hip and knee replacements a year.
+I receive referrals from surgeons when hip replacements fail and require revision and have particular experience in revision surgery related to different artificial bearing surfaces.

-I use the latest techniques in hip and knee replacement surgery including partial knee replacements and have a research interest in bearing surfaces.
-Care over implant selection and bearing surface is particularly important and I believe this accounts for my hip and knee replacement patient satisfaction and implant survival being substantially higher than the average for surgeons in the UK.
+I use the latest techniques in hip and knee replacement surgery including partial knee replacements, robotic surgery, and patient specific instrumentation.
+I have a research interest in bearing surfaces.
+Care over implant selection and bearing surface is particularly important and I believe this accounts for my hip and knee replacement patient satisfaction being substantially higher than the average for surgeons in the UK.

 I am an active researcher particularly into improving results following joint replacement surgery.